MattSedmak/restaurant_app/README.md

 - More tests
 - Creating our own form validations.
 - Use a Cookie for GDPR and not LocalStorage.
 - Refactoring - break down larger components into smaller components.
-This is our first React project, so with more experience and knowledge of React we should be     able to make it alot better and more “reactish” :-)
+With more experience and knowledge of React we should be able to make it a lot better and     more “reactish” :-)
 - Add confirmation email when user/admin deletes or edits a booking.
 - Add search by date/phone number function for admin - not just by lastname.
 - Fix phone number to 'string' with validation for MongoDB's deletion of 0.